Edge of the City: Legacy

 Los Angeles Times critic Dennis Lim, writing in 2009, described Edge of the City and Something of Value (1957) as "variations on an early Poitier specialty, the black-white buddy movie, the most vivid example of which is perhaps Stanley Kramer's The Defiant Ones (1958)," in which Poitier and Tony Curtis played escaped convicts shackled to each other.

 One history of African-Americans in film, originally published by author Donald Bogle in 1973, was critical of Poitier's portrayal, referring to him as portraying a "colorless black" with "little ethnic juice in his blood."
 His death scene is described as being in the tradition of "the dying slave content that he has served the massa."
 Bogle writes that Poitier's "loyalty to the white Cassavetes destroys him just as much as the old slave's steadfastness kept him in shackles."

+In 2023, the film was honored by the Library of Congress after being deemed "culturally, historically, or aesthetically significant", and selected for preservation in the National Film Registry.